jokull/awesome-reykjavik/docs/guides/language.md

 pass an Icelandic language test.
-Here is an example from the government of the test given out: https://mms.is/sites/mms.is/files/synisprof_ipr_24.pdf The Icelandic citizenship test as well as the Icelandic residency test are both administered by Mimir on behalf of the government.
+Here is an example from the government of the test given out: https://mms.is/sites/mms.is/files/synisprof_ipr_24.pdf The Icelandic citizenship test as well as the Icelandic residency test are both administered by Mímir on behalf of the government.
+In 2023, [The Student Paper](https://studentabladid.is) published [an in-depth article](https://studentabladid.is/efni/2023/12/14/application-for-icelandic-citizenship-an-evaluation-of-merit) [(Icelandic)](https://studentabladid.is/efni/2023/12/14/umskn-um-rkisborgarartt-prf-verleikum) describing what to expect when taking the Icelandic citizenship test.